IRB racing: Mass rescue

 Mass Rescue is a competitive event that simulates a rescue in which more than one patient is in trouble.
 Hence, it requires more than one trip back to the buoy to complete the rescue.

 Specifically, the Mass Rescue involves picking up two different patients, in separate trips to the buoy, with a simulated driver changeover in between.
 It proceeds as follows.
 Before the rescue begins, the team's two patients are transported to the buoy, with one positioned in front of it and the other positioned behind.
 The first leg of the Mass Rescue is identical to the Surf Rescue race, except that the IRB travels around the buoy in an anti-clockwise pattern and the first patient to be picked up is the one located behind the buoy.

 After the first patient is picked up, the team returns to shore, the driver turns off the motor and puts it into neutral.
 The driver then exits the IRB, runs up the beach, around a turning post, and then back to the boat for the second leg.
 During the driver's run, the rescued patient exits the boat, and the crew person turns the IRB around to face the surf once again.
 At the same time, the patient still in the water moves from a position in front of the buoy to a position behind it, and prepares for pick-up.

 As soon as the driver returns to the boat, they enter the boat and the second leg proceeds as the first.
 Once the second patient has been successfully picked up and the IRB has returned to shore, the driver cuts the motor, places it into neutral, exits the boat and runs over the finish line to complete the race.

-The Mass Rescue is an excellent test of a crew's strength and endurance.
+The Mass Rescue is a test of a crew's strength and endurance.